 It happens every day.
 People get arrested on criminal charges by law enforcement and put in jail.
 Sometimes it's only an overnight stay or one that lasts a few days.
 But sometimes it's for something more serious, and people end up behind bars for months or years.
 Connections with friends and family members weaken, and one day those friends and family may wonder what happened to the person they knew in the correctional system.

-If you are concerned that a friend, family member or loved one has been arrested or incarcerated, you may be wondering how you can find out.
-Thanks to the internet, it has become much simpler in nearly every jurisdiction to find out if and where someone has been taken into custody, incarcerated or imprisoned.
+If you are concerned that a friend, family member, or loved one has been arrested or incarcerated, you may be wondering how you can find out.
+If someone just seems to have disappeared within the system, checking with police departments and the jails should be your next step.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.